Skip to main content

 As we can see, one of the top-level variable names in this response object is username (with a string value of Bret).

-We can now enter this variable name into the 'Expected variable(s)' section field, and rename it to any string value we want.
+Enter this variable name in the 'Expected variable(s)' section and rename it as desired.
 In our case we will rename it to renamed_username:

 Image from Gyazo